12 Random Goals You Can Set This Year

 You can use the money for a weekend getaway, a local holiday, a new pair of headphones, or some end-of-year shopping.
-Or you could just look at it and be proud that you’re making progress with adulting. 💪🏽
+Or you could just look at your savings and be proud that you’re making some progress with adulting. 💪🏽

 2. Upgrade your look.